The Giver of Grace for Sexual Sin

-You know, there’s a lot at stake as we live this one short, earthly life.
-Speaking at The Gospel Coalition Women’s conference, John Piper shared thoughts from Isaiah 6.
-John spoke about the power of gazing upon the Lord, to know our glorious Jesus as the one who is exalted and holy, yet, who has ‘bent down’ to come near to us so that we can have a taste of his majesty.
+You know, there’s a lot at stake as we live this one, short, earthly life.
+Speaking at 2012 The Gospel Coalition Women’s conference, John Piper shared thoughts from Isaiah 6.
+John spoke about the power of gazing upon the Lord, to know our glorious Jesus as the one who is exalted and holy, yet who has come near to us so that we can have a taste of his majesty.
 Too often, we have a view of God which is way, way too small!
-To miss him, is to spend the fleeting life we have been given on what is fleeting and passing away.
+To miss him is to spend the fleeting life we have been given on what is fleeting and passing away.

-have gotten a taste of the majesty of God, then we will delight to give glory to God in who we are and what we do.
-We will not regret the ‘inconvenient’ and painful obedience that faith demands; the courageous confrontation and turning away from our favorite idols; the letting go of even good gifts that may not be good for us; living in singleness which left a dull and painful ache at times; being faithful to our spouse in a tough marriage; persevering in love toward wayward and rebellious children.
+Seventy-five years from now, none of us will regret the decisions we made which flowed from love for Jesus.
+If we have gotten a taste of the majesty of God, then we will delight to give glory to God in who we are and what we do.
+We will not regret the ‘inconvenient’ and painful obedience that faith demands; the courageous confrontation and turning away from our favorite idols; the letting go of even good gifts that may not be what God has for us; living in singleness, which leaves a dull and painful ache at times; being faithful to our spouse in a tough marriage; or persevering in love toward wayward and rebellious children.

 Romans 12:1-2 says, “I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”